JacobDev1/libjxl-utf8/README.md

 ### The Better Way

 Import any EXE into a [dependency walker](https://github.com/lucasg/Dependencies).
 Any DLL not linked to `system32` needs to be copied over from `C:/msys64/home/user/libjxl/build/tools`.

-## Alternative Way

-You can enable UTF-8 support in the original `libjxl` by making Windows use UTF-8 by default.
-However, doing this may break other software.

-Go to **Control Panel -> Change date, time or number formats -> Administrative -> Change system locale...**

-Check **Beta: Use Unicode UTF-8 for worldwide language support**

-Restart Windows

-You can also access these settings via **Win + R** then **intl.cpl**

 ## See Also